ProductsWay/noteable-links/README.md

-# NoteableLinks
+# Notable Links

 ![Version](https://img.shields.io/badge/version-1.0.50-blue.svg?cacheSeconds=2592000)

 ## Introduction

-NoteableLinks is a public platform designed to democratize knowledge sharing.
+Notable Links is a public platform designed to democratize knowledge sharing.
 It allows users to share informative links, tag them according to topics, and enhance them with personal notes, memos, or reviews.
 Every link undergoes admin verification to maintain the quality and credibility of the shared resources.
 View and click counts for each link offer additional insights into the content's reach and impact.

-## Notable Features 🌟
+## Main Features 🌟

 ### Link Sharing and Management

 - [ ] Share and tag informative links for community learning.
 - [ ] Admin verification for maintaining the quality and credibility of shared resources.
 - [ ] View and click counts for each shared link.

 ### User Engagement

 - [ ] Ability to add personal notes or memos to shared links.
 - [ ] Option for users to write reviews about the links.